mathspp/mathspp/pages/03.workshops/_features-more-to-come/features.en.md

     text: Ok, not everything; just a lot of things
   - icon: far fa-question-circle
     header: Just ask me
-    text: I love learning about new topics!
+    text: I love researching about new topics!

 menu: What is next
 title: What is next..?